 These days, it’s nearly impossible to hide our music habits anyway.
-Look at Spotify’s recent “2017 Wrapped” campaign.
+Look at Spotify’s “2017 Wrapped” campaign.
 First they prompted us to share the most embarrassing streaming statistics from our accounts.
 Then they published the most bizarre data points as marketing content.
 Apparently one Spotify user added 48 Ed Sheeran songs to a playlist called “I Love Gingers” – I know that because they literally put it on a billboard.
 No one is safe.
 So let’s just be honest with ourselves.

 6 strange music habits

 1. Listening to the same song over and over again

 We all do this.
 Sometimes you’ll have a song on repeat for days, and then all of a sudden – you hate it.
 Other times, you never get bored of it, and it remains a long-term personal favorite.
 Regardless, there’s plenty of science behind our propensity for repetition.
 By repeating our favorite songs, we can anticipate and participate in every moment.
 So when you play that one song for the 82nd time today, remember: you’re not alone.

 2. Nodding your head aggressively

 Music isn’t heard – it’s felt.
 Everyone knows that.
 But until it’s socially acceptable to stand up and dance anytime you hear your favorite track, you’ll need to be a bit more subtle with your enthusiasm.
 You have a few options.